 As Bridget van Kranlingen, Senior Vice President of IBM Global Markets, has said: “The last best experience that anyone has anywhere becomes the minimum expectation for the experience they want everywhere.”

 But what does, ‘last best experience’ mean?
 The term refers to a customer’s most recent notably excellent customer interaction, an experience that then registers in the customer’s unconscious mind as the best possible experience any consumer might have.
 This, in turn, becomes the experience the consumer will compare all their future experiences to, regardless of industry.
+In other words, if you create the last best experience, you're creating a lasting experience that sticks in the mind of the customers.

 The last best experience that anyone has anywhere becomes the minimum expectation for the experience they want everywhere.”Bridget van Kranlingen, Senior Vice President of IBM Global Markets